Contemporary fantasy with romantic elements

 His mouth curled down in a brief frown.
 “Pity.”

 After grabbing her bag, she said a quick goodbye to Frank.
 “It’s only for the weekend.
 See you Monday.”
-She glanced at the man waiting at her door.
+She glanced at the man heading out her door, biceps bulging around the boxes.
 “Tuesday at the outside.”
 Never rule out any possibilities.
 Her parents taught her that.
 And she’d made it Jake’s motto, one of the reasons fans loved him.
 Time to make it her own motto as well.

-Holding a hand to his sculpted abs, he bowed.
+Holding a hand to the sculpted abs evident beneath his tee shirt, he bowed.
 “May I carry your bag, Ms. Feather?
 Or are you too liberated for such a show of chivalry?”

 Oh yeah, she loved being a writer.